Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 ### PLANNED FEATURES

-Although we are quite happy with the finished product, there's still some features we would like to see implemented, especifically the introduction of diferent levels or changes in the ball's speed.
+Although we are quite happy with the finished product, there's still some features we would like to see implemented, especifically the introduction of different levels or changes in the ball's speed.

 ### DESIGN